 For load balancing in CC, a variety of heuristics and meta-heuristic methods have been used.
-This section summarizes the pertinent work in these areas with a particular emphasis on African vulture particle swarm optimization (AVPSO) for dynamic load balancing.
+This section summarises the pertinent work in these areas with a particular emphasis on African vulture particle swarm optimisation (AVPSO) for dynamic load balancing.
 In this part, we've talked about a few of those technique.

-In 2020 Mishra, S.K. et al. [1] proposed a category of algorithms for cloud load balancing.
-Additionally, several approaches to load balancing in cloud computing platforms are explained.
-Finding overloaded and under loaded nodes and balancing the load are the steps in the load balancing process. between them.
+In 2020 Mishra, et al., [1] proposed a category of cloud load balancing algorithms.
+Distinct ways of load balancing in various cloud computing systems are also described.
+Load balancing is the process of identifying underloaded and overloaded nodes and the balancing load between them.
 The simulation is performed in clouds simulator to examine the Heuristic-based performance methods, and the results are detailed.

-In 2019 Afzal, S. and Kavitha, G., [2] proposed a comprehensive encyclopaedic analysis about the load balancing techniques.
-The pros and disadvantages of the current methods are described, and algorithms are addressed.
+In 2019 Afzal and Kavitha, [2] proposed a comprehensive encyclopaedic analysis about the load balancing techniques.
+The benefits and the disadvantages of the present techniques are outlined, and significant issues in developing effective load balancing algorithms are addressed.
 As a result, 80% of works do not analyze how the load balancing algorithm performs while evaluating performance.

-In 2018 Volkova, V.N. et al. [3] proposed the cloud analyst analytical tool is used to assess various algorithms.
+In 2018 Volkova, et al., [3] proposed the cloud analyst analytical tool is used to assess various algorithms.
 A comparison of algorithm load balancing algorithms is also performed.
 Load balancing helps the centralized server run better.
 The load balancing algorithm investigated.
 Results were compared using Data on total response time, center time, and data center load and processing on an hourly basis cost.

-In 2022 Jena, U.K., et al. [4] proposed QMPSO is a revolutionary methodology for dynamic load balancing across virtual machines that uses a mixture of an enhanced Q-learning algorithm and amended Particle Swarm Optimization (MPSO).
-Hybridization's goal is to improve machine performance through load balancing among the virtual machines.
+In 2022 Jena, et al., [4] proposed QMPSO is a revolutionary methodology for dynamic load balancing across virtual machines that uses a mixture of an enhanced Q-learning algorithm and amended Particle Swarm Optimization (MPSO).
+Hybridization's goal is to improve machine performance by distributing the load among the VMs.
 The algorithm's resilience was demonstrated by comparing the QMPSO simulation results to the current load balancing and scheduling technique.

-In 2019 Polepally, V. and Shahu Chatrapati, K. [5] proposed a load-balancing technique based on constraint measure.
-First, the load and capacity of each virtual machine are calculated.
+In 2019 Polepally and Shahu Chatrapati [5] proposed a load-balancing technique based on constraint measure.
+Each virtual machine's capacity and load are first computed.
 The load balancing approach computes and analyses the decision factor for each virtual machine.
 The suggested load balancing method's performance is compared to those of current load balancing techniques like HDLB, DLB, and HBB-LB for capacity and load estimation parameters.

-In 2022 Latchoumi, T.P. and Parthiban, L. [6] proposed to obtain the best resource scheduling in a CC scenario, an innovative Quasi Oppositional Dragonfly Algorithm for Load Balancing (QODA-LB) was developed.
+In 2022 Latchoumi, and Parthiban, [6] proposed to obtain the best resource scheduling in a CC scenario, an innovative Quasi Oppositional Dragonfly Algorithm for Load Balancing (QODA-LB) was developed.
 The main goal of this strategy is to decrease task execution costs and times while keeping the load distributed evenly across all VMs in the CC system.
 The simulation results showed superior performance to the leading methods and optimal load balancing efficiency.

-In 2020 Devaraj, A.F.S., et al. [7] proposed, Firefly and the Improved Multi-Objective Particle Swarm Optimization (FIMPSO,) as a new load balancing algorithm.
-According to the simulation results, the FIMPSO algorithm produced the most efficient end with shortest common response time of 13.58ms, surpassing all other comparable techniques with the greatest CPU utilization of 98%, the highest memory utilization of 93%, the highest dependability of 67%, the greatest throughput of 72%, and the maximum make span of 148.
+In 2020 Devaraj, [7] proposed, Firefly and the Improved Multi-Objective Particle Swarm Optimization (FIMPSO,) as a new load balancing algorithm.
+According to the simulation results, the FIMPSO algorithm produced the most efficient end with shortest common response time of 13.58ms, the highest CPU utilization of 98%, the highest memory utilization of 93%, the highest reliability of 67%, the highest throughput of 72%, and the highest make span of 148, outperforming all other compared methods.